stephanieadeline1/feature-pesut-2020-07/README.md

 Code for graphics in this project are in the `app/scripts/packs` folder.
 This includes the scrolly map, which code is called `mapscroll.js`.
 The template for this is from [mapbox's scrollytelling template](https://github.com/mapbox/storytelling), with a few adjustments.

 Most of the text are fed from [this google doc](https://docs.google.com/document/d/1wbVuk1l9nMB00tnIL-MegkGSaNjGxHujqPH9SJK4bR4), except for the scrolly map, which lives in `mapscroll.js` itself.
+Image captions all live in their respective html files. (see below)

+As for the HTML templates, they are composed of a few different HTML files that are all included in `index.html`.
+See `index.html` for structure of the app.

 <!-- ONLY EDIT BELOW THIS LINE -->